docutils/docutils/sandbox/README.txt

 documentation applies as well.

 ..
-This link gives readers a way to *go to* the sandbox:
+These links give readers a way to *go to* the sandbox:
+.. _sandbox:
 .. _sandbox/: ./

 .. _Docutils: http://docutils.sourceforge.net/